sivakumar-sivaprakasam/SparkLab/README.md

 ### Exercise 11 - Word count using Spark Streaming

-It is simple word count example using Socket streaming source.
+It is a simple word count example using Socket as streaming source.
 On the `scala>` prompt, run the following commands:

 ```
 val streamDF = spark.readStream.format("socket").option("host", "localhost").option("port", "1234").load();